-However, millions have quit.
-Kerry Thieme, health educator, Security Health Plan wellness, said medications, along with proper coaching, can increase your chances of quitting.
+Kerry Thieme, Health Educator, at Security Health Plan wellness, Marshfield Clinic Health System, said medications, along with proper coaching, can increase your chances of quitting.

-Thieme said most individuals have pharmacy coverage for tobacco cessation products, but Security Health Plan Medicare Advantage members may qualify for free products such as the patches, lozenge or gum.
+Thieme said most individuals have pharmacy coverage for tobacco cessation products, but Security Health Plan Medicare Advantage members may qualify for free products such as the patches, lozenges or gum.

-“We direct Security Health Plan members to talk with their providers about cessation medication,” she said, “but we can educate the member on their pharmacy benefits for tobacco cessation medications and how to use them properly.”
+“We direct Security Health Plan members to talk with their providers about cessation medication,” she said, “but we can educate members on their pharmacy benefits for tobacco cessation medications and how to use them properly.”

 What to expect from a quit line